 A pre-pack administration would be the ideal procedure if you wished to buy back the business and assets and continue trading.
 It is used when a business model is workable but the company itself is in too much debt to continue trading.
 The sale is generally agreed in advance of the appointment of administrators in conjunction with agents advice on the best way to market the assets and if appropriate the sale takes place immediately upon appointment.
 This allows a seamless transfer of the business, usually but not always, to the same management team and owners.
 A phoenix company can rise in its place, preserving jobs, giving a better return to creditors and giving directors a fresh start.
 With our guidance you can effectively purchase back your business and make a success of it the second time around.

 Should I stop trading?

-If your debts outweigh your assets and you don’t have the resources to pay suppliers, you are insolvent and we strongly advise that you contact Wilson Field immediately.
-It is in your best interests that you cease to trade so that you don’t run the risk of committing the civil offence of wrongful trading, or more seriously, the criminal offence of fraudulent trading.
-Both are offences under the Insolvency Act 1986 and the Companies Act 2006.
+If your debts outweigh your assets and you don’t have the resources to pay suppliers, you are insolvent and we strongly advise that you contact us immediately.
+It is in your best interests that you cease to trade so that you don’t run the risk of committing the civil offense of wrongful trading, or more seriously, the criminal offense of fraudulent trading.
+Both are offenses under the Insolvency Act 1986 and the Companies Act 2006.
 Here’s what else you need to know about them:

 Fraudulent trading means that a director is considered to have deliberately acted to avoid paying company liabilities.
 Such an allegation can lead to a prison sentence alongside director disqualification and fines.
 Selling off company assets prior to liquidation or taking credit knowing it cannot be repaid are fraudulent actions and have serious consequences.